Home > Resources > how to fix iPad Unavailable with no Erase option

 for Windows | for macOS

-It supports multiple iPad models, such as iPad X, iPad Air, iPad mini, and iPad Pro, while being compatible with the latest iPadOS versions.
-Beyond unlocking a disabled iPad without a passcode, it can also remove Apple ID, Screen Time passcode, MDM, backup encryption settings, and iCloud Activation Lock, making it a powerful all-in-one solution for iPhone/iPad password-related issues.
+It supports various models, such as iPad, iPad Air, iPad mini, and iPad Pro, while being compatible with the latest iPadOS versions.
+Beyond unlocking an unavailable iPad without a passcode, it can also remove Apple ID, Screen Time passcode, MDM, iCloud Activation Lock and more, making it a powerful all-in-one solution for iPhone/iPad password-related issues.

-3. Confirm your iPad's information, then hit Start to begin downloading the relevant firmware package for unlocking the iPad.
+5. Confirm your iPad's information, then hit Start Now to begin downloading the relevant firmware package for unlocking the iPad without passcode.

-4. Once the download is complete, enter 0000 and click Unlock to start the unlocking process.
+6. Once the download is complete, click OK button, then Confirm Again button to start the unlocking process.
 This process will restore your iPad to factory settings and install the latest iPadOS, which may take a few minutes.

-Unlock unavailable iPad without Erase option via iCloud
+3. Remotely wipe unavailable iPad without Erase option via iCloud Find My

-1. On another device, open a browser and visit https://www.icloud.com.
+1. On a computer or another device, open a browser and visit www.icloud.com/find website.

-2. Sign in with the Apple account linked to the unavailable iPad.
+2. Sign in with the Apple account and password linked to the unavailable iPad.

-4. Locate the All Devices tab and choose the locked iPad from the device list.
+3. Locate the All Devices panel and choose the locked iPad from the device list.

 Also read: How to get into locked iPhone without passcode

-Bonus: How to use Erase iPad option on an iPad that's unavailable
+Bonus: How to use Erase iPad option to reset an unavailable iPad

 1. Enter the wrong passcode repeatedly on your iPad until the Erase iPad option appears at the bottom of the screen.

-2. Tap the Erase iPad option on the iPad Unavailable screen, then tap Erase iPad again.
+2. Tap the Erase iPad option, then tap Erase iPad again to confirm.

 3. Follow the prompts to enter your Apple ID password.